Outpatient Treatment Programs: Codependency. Symptoms and Treatment.

 They have good intentions.
 They try to take care of a person who is experiencing difficulty, but the caretaking becomes compulsive and defeating.
 Co-dependents often take on a martyr’s role and become “benefactors” to an individual in need.
 A wife may cover for her alcoholic husband; a mother may make excuses for a truant child; or a father may “pull some strings” to keep his child from suffering the consequences of delinquent behavior.

 Symptoms of codependency can look different depending on the relationship, but there are several core symptoms which include:

-- Fear of abandonment or rejection
+- Fear of being abandoned or alone

 Codependency and Addiction